Most teams do not have an AI problem. They have a thinking-continuity problem.

 That is a tax.

-The stronger pattern is for AI to participate in the creation of the artifact while keeping the reasoning visible.
+The stronger pattern is for AI to participate in the creation of the artifact while keeping source context, tradeoffs, and review ownership visible.

 The final layer is action.